-After months of research, preparation and planning, we are delighted to be able to now sell our good-quality Chamois Cream that is made in the UK direct to you!
+After months of research, preparation and planning, we are delighted to be able to now sell our good-quality Chamois Cream that is made in the UK and now available exclusively from Prendas Ciclismo.

 Chamois cream is an anti-bacterial cream used by cyclists to provide a layer of lubrication, to reduce friction between your skin and the seat pad of your cycling shorts.
 Chamois cream is a preventive measure - meaning you need to apply the cream before the damage to your skin (saddle sores, chaffing, blisters, etc) is done!

 Why is it called Chamois Cream?
 Back in the day, shorts contained a leather seat pad that was made using the hide of the Chamois deer!
 Thankfully seat pads in cycle clothing have moved on dramatically and we all now ride with synthetic hi-tech seat pads often using foam, elastic and soft materials (unless you are an L'Eroica fan of course).

 Why On the Rivet I hear you ask?
 Years ago, saddles on road bikes had a leather cover fixed by rivets, and in an effort not to get dropped from your group / bunch, riders often find themselves sliding forward on the saddle to exert more pressure on the pedals.
 Given this action often results in increased pressure in a riders undercarriage I figured it was a decent name for chamois cream - so now you know!

 Whilst it is certainly true that cycle clothing and seat pad technology have come a long way - especially in recent years - cyclists will often benefit from the use of chamois cream to minimise friction between your skin and clothing - helping with the prevention of skin irritation and saddle sores.